Concrete Industry Standards and Building Codes

 Scope extends from sidewalk flatwork regulated under local municipal codes to high-rise structural frames governed by state-adopted editions of the IBC, to federally funded infrastructure subject to Federal Highway Administration (FHWA) specifications and American Association of State Highway and Transportation Officials (AASHTO) standards.

-The concrete listings available through this directory reflect contractors and suppliers operating within these regulatory environments.
+The concrete providers available through this provider network reflect contractors and suppliers operating within these regulatory environments.

 Core Mechanics or Structure